circleci/circleci-docs/jekyll/_cci2/language-go.md

 ## Quickstart: Demo Go reference project
 {: #quickstart-demo-go-reference-project }

-We maintain a reference Go project to show how to build on CircleCI 2.0:
+We maintain a reference Go project to show how to build on CircleCI:

 - <a href="https://github.com/CircleCI-Public/circleci-demo-go" target="_blank">Demo Go Project on GitHub</a>
 - [Demo Go Project building on CircleCI](https://circleci.com/gh/CircleCI-Public/circleci-demo-go){:rel="nofollow"}

 In the project you will find a commented CircleCI configuration file <a href="https://github.com/CircleCI-Public/circleci-demo-go/blob/master/.circleci/config.yml" target="_blank">`.circleci/config.yml`</a>.
-This file shows best practice for using CircleCI 2.0 with Go projects.
+This file shows best practice for using CircleCI with Go projects.

 ## Sample configuration